 A canvas that is already painted or printed is pretty simple from a stretching perspective but it presents its own set of considerations for sizing and treatment which we detail in the article, “How to Stretch a Canvas Painting or Prints on Canvas”.
 A professional conservator who is working with a valuable or antique painting would have additional issues that they would address but this article covers the basics for most people.

 (2) Blank Canvas

-If you are an artist, you are more likely to be wanting a blank canvas so the question then is whether to start with pre-primed canvas or unprimed, raw cotton/linen canvas.
+If you are an artist, you are more likely to be wanting a blank canvas so the question then is whether to start with pre-primed or raw, unprimed canvas and to choose either cotton or linen.

 (a) Stretching Pre-Primed Canvas

+DID YOU KNOW?
 All cotton duck canvases are referred to as either numbered (#) or single fill (oz).
 Numbered cotton canvas uses double spun thread for the weft threads when it is woven, resulting in a tighter and stronger material.
 This also means that the canvas is stiffer and less permeable to liquids (paint, ink, etc).
 With numbered cotton canvases, higher numbers actually refer to a lighter weight and, therefore, a finer texture than lower numbers.
 Numbered canvas ranges from #12 through #1, with the heaviest versions often used for more rugged outdoor and industrial applications.
-Upper Canada Stretchers offers #12 (heavy weight) and #10 (extra heavy weight) for unprimed cotton canvas.
+Upper Canada Stretchers offers #12 (heavy weight) and #10 (extra heavy weight) unprimed cotton canvas and #12 primed cotton canvas.

 (b) Stretching Unprimed Cotton/Linen Canvas

-Unprimed canvas or linen gives you the greatest degree of control over your canvas surface but also presents the most factors to consider.
+Unprimed cotton or linen gives you the greatest degree of control over your canvas surface but also presents the most factors to consider.
 Some of these factors include: